-As already mentioned, this paper exploits a relative-entropy method to show the convergence of finite energy weak solutions to \eqref{EK}, \eqref{BC}, towards strong (classical) solutions to \eqref{Euler}, \eqref{BC_E}.
-A similar approach was already considered in \cite{MR3647257} for the problem posed in a periodic domain.
-However, the result in \cite{MR3647257} holds under some restrictive conditions on the capillarity coefficient and the pressure law, see assumptions (Set1) and (Set2) there.
-In our paper we are able to consider non-trivial boundary conditions, and furthermore we allow for a more general class of Euler-Korteweg systems.
-This is mainly due to the different structure of the relative entropy functional we consider.
-Indeed, in the higher order entropy $\mathcal E_h$, that will be introduced in \eqref{aug rel entr} below, we interpret the capillary energy as the kinetic energy associated to an auxiliary velocity field, defined as in \eqref{eq:osm}.
-This is reminiscent of the augmented formulation of Euler-Korteweg and Navier-Stokes-Korteweg models, see for instance \cite{MR3734208}.
-A similar relative entropy was already introduced in \cite{MR3961293} to study the vanishing viscosity limit for the Navier-Stokes-Korteweg system, see also the recent preprint \cite{carnevale2025extending}.
+Our paper exploits a relative-energy method to show the convergence of finite energy weak solutions to \eqref{EK}-\eqref{BC} towards strong (classical) solutions to \eqref{Euler}-\eqref{BC_E}.
+A similar approach was considered in \cite{MR3647257} for the problem posed in a periodic domain, but their result holds under restrictive conditions on the capillarity coefficient and the pressure law.
+We allow for a more general class of Euler-Korteweg systems, and moreover, we are able to consider domain with non-trivial boundary conditions.

+This is mainly due to the different structure of the relative energy functional we consider.
+In the higher order energy $\mathcal E_h$, that will be introduced in \eqref{eq:aug_rel} below, the capillary energy is interpreted as the kinetic energy associated to an auxiliary velocity field defined as in \eqref{def:v}.
+This is reminiscent of the augmented formulation of Euler-Korteweg and Navier-Stokes-Korteweg models \cite{MR3734208}.
+A similar relative energy was introduced in \cite{BGLV} to study the vanishing viscosity limit for the Navier-Stokes-Korteweg system, see also the recent preprint \cite{carnevale2025extending}.

-Moreover, as already commented, our result is also similar in spirit to the semiclassical limit for NLS equations.
-We remark that the result in \cite{MR2208290} would yield, thanks to the Madelung transformations, a similar convergence in the case of the QHD system, i.e. $k(\rho)=1/4\rho$, with a quadratic pressure, i.e. $\gamma=2$.
-Moreover, in order to perform the relative entropy argument in \cite{MR2208290}, a $H^2-$regularity for initial data to the NLS dynamics is required.
-The present analysis extends to a more general class of Euler-Korteweg systems.
-Notice that in this case, the analogy given by the Madelung transformations would yield a \emph{quasilinear} Schr\"odinger equation, whose analysis presents analogous difficulties as system \eqref{EK}.
+By exploiting the Madelung transform, it is possible to interpret the results in \cite{LZ, CR} as a zero capillarity limit for \eqref{EK}-\eqref{BC} with $k(\rho)=\frac{1}{4\rho}$.
+The present analysis extends these results to a more general class of Euler-Korteweg systems.
+Our analysis requires less regularity on the initial data \eqref{ID} and applies to general finite energy weak solutions to \eqref{EK}.
+Moreover, by considering the extended relative energy $\mathcal E_h$, in Theorem \ref{main high} we are able to prove also the convergence of the mass density gradient by taking into account the correction due to the boundary layer formation.
+Our result yields rougher information than the full boundary layer expansion derived in \cite{CR}, however, the present analysis holds under more general assumptions, especially concerning the regularity of the solutions.